pryvyd9/ScriptEditor/README.md

 - move by arrow keys, home, end, mouse;
 - caret knows where the line ends and chooses correct position;
 - caret returns on previous inRowPosition if needed.
 Optional;
+- clicks on row counter will not affect your edit capabilities;

 ## Edit capabilities:
 - put character;